oscarjeff920/gym_bro/README.md

 - fix confusing set number (displays the current set number but on the previous workout bar)
 - expand previous exercise sets for movement

-- inheritance between Sets and the other exercise sets models?
 - analysis of movements over time ∂(movement)/∂t
 - query workouts by movement
 - log weight, body fat % etc & plot